Ylily1015/DogeTickets/README.md

 ### Training

-**Training scripts**

 We provide example training scripts for MuG with and without the structural adapter.
-For example, in `scripts/run_google_bert_train.sh`, we provide an example for training MuG without the adapter.
-We explain the arguments in following:
+For example, in `scripts/train_amazon.sh`, we provide an example for training MuG without the adapter.
+We explain the arguments in the following:
-* `--mode`: Train or evaluate the model.
+* `--model_type`: Plug model with mask or not, default to *cls_tuning_with_mask*.
+* `--model_name_or_path`: Path to pretrained model for training, init model for rewinding.
+* `--task_name amazon`: Name to indicate the task.
 * `--pretrained_model_name_or_path`: Pre-trained checkpoints to start with.
-* `--embed_learning_rate`: Learning rate for BERT backbones and adapters.
-* `--learning_rate`: Learning rate for modules built upon BERT backbones.
-* `--hidden_size`: Size of hidden states.
-* `--sentiment_size`: Number of types of sentiments.
-* `--tag_size`: Number of types of tags
-* `--use_adapter`: Use the adapter or not.
+* `--train_data_domains`: Domains for training.
+* `--test_data_domains`: Domains for test.

+### Pruning

+We also provide example pruning scripts, for example `scripts/mask_amazon.sh`, where arguments share similar meaning as those in training ones, with a few additional arguments as follows:
+* `--do_mask_with_domain`: Compute doge tickets or winning tickets, default to winning tickets.
+* `--normalize_by_layer`: .

-### Evaluation
+### Rewinding

-We also provide example training scripts, for example `scripts/run_google_bert_eval.sh`, where arguments share similar meaning as those in training ones.
+We also provide example rewinding scripts, for example `scripts/rewind_amazon.sh`, where arguments share similar meaning as those in training ones, with a few additional arguments as follows:
+* `--head_mask_file`: Path to the file output by pruning to denote which heads should be pruned.
+* `--ffn_mask_file`: Path to the file output by pruning to denote which ffns should be pruned.
+* `--sparsity`: Sparsity being considered.

 ## Bugs or Questions?